altuntasfatih/ping/README.md

 # Ping
-A pure python ping implementation using icmp packets
+A pure python ping implementation using icmp packets.